 Disguised identity.
 Robocallers may appear mysterious and show up on your caller ID as “private number,” “unavailable” or “unknown.”

 Steps you can take

-Here are several steps you can take to keep most robocalls from reaching your landline or cellphone:
+Here are several steps you can take to keep most robocalls from reaching your cellphone:

-- Don’t answer calls from unfamiliar numbers – Don’t recognize the number on your caller ID?
+- Don’t answer calls from unknown numbers – Don’t recognize the number on your caller ID?
 Let it go to voicemail.
-If the ID shows a local number you have no reason to believe is calling you, ignore it as well.
+If the ID shows a local number, ignore it as well.

 - Block unwanted numbers – If there’s a specific number that calls you persistently, use your phone to block it.
 Enlisting the help of a robocall-blocking app can offer you a stronger defense against unwanted calls.
-Consider downloading a robocall-blocking app, such as Nomorobo, RoboKiller, Hiya or TrueCaller for a stronger defense against unwanted calls.
+Consider downloading a robocall-blocking app, such as Nomorobo, RoboKiller, Hiya, or TrueCaller.

 - Require caller input – To keep all automatic calls from reaching your phone, you can set up a call-blocking technology.
 Sentry Active Call Blocker greets all callers with a message requiring them to enter a number before the call can proceed.
 That’s something robots can’t yet do.

 - Don’t share your number – Never share your phone number on your social media profiles or pages.
 If a business asks for your number, do not give it out unless you absolutely must.

 - Sign up for the Do Not Call Registry – Visit www.donotcall.gov to add your number to the list.
 Scammers won’t pay much attention to this list.
 However, companies that ignore the listed numbers risk being fined and usually abide by the registry’s rules.
 This service is free, plus your number will never be taken off the list.